 Tucked away in an idyllic setting, this lovingly renovated single storey character home embodies modern rustic style and sets the scene for rest and relaxation.

-In March 2018 Abermawr Cottage was listed in The Times as one of the '50 Best Holiday Houses for Families'.
+In March 2018 Abermawr Cottage was listed in The Times as a recommended place to stay with family.

 Located on a peaceful leafy hilltop within walking distance of twin beaches Abermawr and Aberbach, this is a characterful cottage (known locally as Pen yr Allt) full of interest and style you can't fail to be charmed by it.